francescordola/autumn-season/README.md

 [2] analysis<br>
 [3] simulation<br>

-The aim is to collect a large amount of data from speculating, analysing and predicting the fungi evolution in responses to current and future environmental changes.
+The aim is to collect weather data from speculating, analysing and predicting the fungi evolution in responses to current and future environmental changes.

 <i>&rarr; Stay tuned for more!</i>